Malaysia Day: Elevated to national holiday

 Prior to 2010, Malaysia Day was observed as a state public holiday only in Sabah and Sarawak, with subsequent unofficial commemorations in 1993 – pearl jubilee or 30th anniversary, 1998 – coral jubilee or 35th anniversary, 2003 – ruby jubilee or 40th anniversary, and 2008 – sapphire jubilee or 45th anniversary.

 Prime Minister Najib Razak announced during a parliamentary Q&A session on 19 October 2009 that Malaysia Day would become a nationwide public holiday beginning in 2010, giving Malaysians two celebrations related to the country's independence and sovereignty.
-The inaugural nationwide celebrations began in 2011, when Hari Merdeka was observed simultaneously due to that year's 31 August coinciding with Eid-ul-Fitr celebrations.
+The inaugural nationwide celebrations began in 2011, when Hari Merdeka was observed simultaneously due to that year's 31 August coinciding with Eid-al-Fitr celebrations.

 Subsequent Malaysia Day celebrations marked important milestones.
 For the 55th anniversary in 2018, under the Pakatan Harapan government, Prime Minister Mahathir Mohamad had pledged to restore a more autonomous status to Sabah and Sarawak in accordance with the original Malaysia Agreement, recognising them as equal partners rather than mere component states.
 After the failure of the proposed 2019 amendment to the Constitution of Malaysia, In 2020, Prime Minister Muhyiddin Yassin reiterated a similar commitment to maintaining Sabah and Sarawak as equal partners in the federation.
 A similar amendment in 2021 passed under Prime Minister Ismail Sabri Yaakob.